A majority of my athletes sign up for coaching with a primary goal in mind: run faster.

-There are many types of workouts you can include in your training to get faster: tempo runs, speed workouts, and hill repeats.
-Speedwork is a broad term that can encompass many different types of workouts, one of the most effective of which is VO2max intervals.
+There are many types of workouts you can include in your training to get faster: tempo runs, interval workouts, and hill repeats.
+Interval workouts are a broad term that can encompass many different types of workouts.
+When most runners think about intervals, they think about challenging reps at VO2max.
+While VO2max is not the sole predictor of running performance, there are benefits to including VO2max interval workouts in your training.

 VO2max is a technical term that refers to how much oxygen you consume during a run.
 (This article explains more about VO2max and its relationship to running.)
 The higher your VO2max, the more oxygen you consume and deliver to your muscles, and the faster you run.

 When most runners think of VO2max intervals, they think of workouts done the track, such as 6 x 800m (½ mile or two laps around a standard track).
 However, you don’t need to hit the track in order to run fast.
-Time-based VO2max intervals on the road will increase your speed.
-The road will also add variation in terrain, which decreases risk of injury (especially if you are prone to IT band syndrome or runner’s knee) and make your workouts more race specific for races on the road.
+Time-based VO2max intervals on the road will still elicit the same adaptations.

-The same workout could actually elicit different physiological responses from different levels of runners.
+Finally, time-based intervals ensure the workout triggers the appropriate physiological response.
+At this high intensity, distance-based workouts could actually elicit different physiological responses from different levels of runners.
 Sub-elite athletes may complete 1K repeats at in less than 4 minutes, while back-of-the-pack runners may take over 6 minutes to run 1K.
-The sub-elite runner is running an appropriately hard VO2max workout, while the slower runner will be running a workout that is too physically demanding and that results in either slowing down or risking injury.
+The sub-elite runner is running an appropriately hard VO2max workout.
+Meanwhile the slower runner will be running a workout that risks overtraining or injury.

-Research indicates that intervals lasting 3-5 minutes are optimal for improving your VO2max and aerobic capacity.
-Running at VO2max for less than 3 minutes and you may not fully reach your VO2max in the workout, while running at over 5 minutes makes it too strenuous to hold the appropriate pace.
-By running for time instead of distance, you keep the workout in the appropriate zone, no matter what level of runner you are.
+Research indicates that intervals lasting 2-4 minutes are optimal for improving your vVO2max.
+A 2022 review by top physiologists in Sports Medicine defines VO2max intervals as lasting 2-4 minutes in duration.
+Running at VO2max for less than 2 minutes and you may not fully reach your VO2max in the workout, while running at over 4-5 minutes makes it too strenuous to hold the appropriate pace.

 VO2Max Interval Workouts